MicrosoftDocs/windows-dev-docs/hub/powertoys/registry-preview.md

 # Registry Preview

-PowerToys **Registry Preview** enables you to easily visualize and edit complex Windows Registry files.
-It also allows you to write the registry changes to Windows Registry.
+PowerToys **Registry Preview** simplifies the process of visualizing and editing complex Windows Registry files.
+It also allows you to write registry changes to the Windows Registry.

 ![Registry Preview screenshot.](../images/pt-registrypreview.png)